MicrosoftDocs/azure-dev-docs/articles/python/quickstarts-access-blob-storage-using-key-vault-with-python.md

 * The [PowerShell extension for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=ms-vscode.PowerShell).
 * The [Azure Functions extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurefunctions) for Visual Studio Code.
 * [Python 2.7+ or 3.6+](/azure/developer/python/configure-local-development-environment) is required and the following packages:
-  * azure-storage-blob `terminal pip install azure-storage-blob`
+  * azure-storage-blob `pip install azure-storage-blob`
-  * azure-identity `terminal pip install azure-identity`
+  * azure-identity `pip install azure-identity`
-  * azure-keyvault-keys `terminal pip install azure-keyvault-secrets`
+  * azure-keyvault-keys `pip install azure-keyvault-secrets`

 This quickstart assumes the following Azure Resources have **already been provisioned**:

 * Azure Active Directory (Azure AD)
 * Azure Storage Account, to create a new storage account you can use the [Azure portal](/azure/storage/common/storage-quickstart-create-account?tabs=azure-portal), [Azure PowerShell](/azure/storage/common/storage-quickstart-create-account?tabs=azure-powershell), or [Azure CLI](/azure/storage/common/storage-quickstart-create-account?tabs=azure-cli)
-* Azure KeyVault, to create a new function you can use the [Azure portal](/azure/key-vault/keys/quick-create-portal), [PowerShell](/azure/key-vault/keys/quick-create-powershell), or [Azure CLI](/azure/key-vault/keys/quick-create-cli)
+* Azure KeyVault, to create a new key vault you can use the [Azure portal](/azure/key-vault/keys/quick-create-portal), [PowerShell](/azure/key-vault/keys/quick-create-powershell), or [Azure CLI](/azure/key-vault/keys/quick-create-cli)
-* HTTP Trigger or Blob Trigger Azure Function App, to create a new function you can use the [Visual Studio Code](/azure/azure-functions/create-first-function-vs-code-python) , [Azure PowerShell](/azure/azure-functions/create-first-function-vs-code-powershell), or [Azure CLI](/azure/azure-functions/create-first-function-cli-python)
+* HTTP Trigger or Blob Trigger Azure Function App, to create a new function you can use the [Visual Studio Code](/azure/azure-functions/create-first-function-vs-code-python), [Azure PowerShell](/azure/azure-functions/create-first-function-vs-code-powershell), or [Azure CLI](/azure/azure-functions/create-first-function-cli-python)

 ## 1. Upload a CSV to a blob container

-To ingest relational data with a Python Azure Function downstream, ensure data (blob) has been uploaded to an Azure Storage Container.
-If not, this section walks-through creating and uploading sample data (blob) to storage container.
+To ingest relational data using a serverless Python Azure Function downstream, a data (blob) needs to be uploaded to an Azure Storage container.
+If you already have you data (blob) uploaded to an Azure Storage container, you can skip to the next section.

 Create a file named '*financial_sample.csv*' locally that contains this data.